abc1212121/hack/README.md

-# Add any pr and get ur T-Shirt & tree
+# Add any PR and get your T-Shirt